 New Jersey.
 In late March of 2019, the New Jersey State Attorney General filed four lawsuits against EIDP, Chemours, and others alleging that operations at and discharges from former EIDP sites in New Jersey (Chambers Works, Pompton Lakes, Parlin and Repauno) damaged the State's natural resources.
 Two of these lawsuits (those involving the Chambers Works and Parlin sites) allege contamination from PFAS.
 The Ridgewood Water District in New Jersey filed suit in the first quarter 2019 against EIDP, Chemours, and others alleging losses related to the investigation, remediation and monitoring of polyfluorinated surfactants, including PFOA, in water supplies.
 DuPont and Corteva were subsequently added as defendants to these lawsuits.
 These lawsuits include claims under the New Jersey Industrial Site Recovery Act ("ISRA") and for fraudulent conveyance.
-Beginning in April 2023, the lawsuits have been stayed subject to a court appointed mediation.

 EIDP and Chemours are also defendants in two lawsuits by a private water utility provider in New Jersey and New York alleging damages from PFAS releases into the environment, that impacted water sources that the utilities use to provide water, as well as products liability, negligence, nuisance, and trespass claims.
-The court dismissed the New York plaintiff's trespass claims and limited plaintiffs' nuisance claims to abatement damages.

 Ohio.
-EIDP is a defendant in two lawsuits, including an action by the State of Ohio based on alleged damage to natural resources.
-The natural resources damage claim was settled in December 2023 for \$110 million and is pending final approval under Ohio's judicial consent order process.
-If approved, Corteva's share of the settlement under the MOU will be approximately \$16 million.
+EIDP is a defendant in three lawsuits, including an action by the State of Ohio based on alleged damage to natural resources, and an action by the City of Dayton claiming losses related to the investigation, remediation and monitoring of PFAS in water supplies.
+The trial with respect to the natural resources lawsuit is scheduled for February 2024.
 The third lawsuit, a putative nationwide class action ("the Hardwick Class Action") brought on behalf of anyone who has detectable levels of PFAS in their blood serum seeks declaratory and injunctive relief, including the establishment of a "PFAS Science Panel."
 In March 2022, the trial court certified a class covering anyone subject to Ohio laws having minimal levels of PFOA plus at least one other PFAS in their blood.
-In December 2023, the Sixth Circuit Court of Appeals dismissed the Hardwick Class Action due to lack of standing by Mr. Hardwick.
-The plaintiff's petition for an en banc review of the dismissal was denied in January 2024.
+The trial court requested further briefing on whether the class should be extended to include other states that recognize analogous claims for relief.
+Because EIDP and the other defendants were granted permission by the court to appeal the class certification decision, further briefing on the extension of the class for the trial court has been paused subject to the outcome of the appeal.

 New York.
 EIDP is a defendant in about 45 lawsuits, including a putative class action (the "Baker Class Action"), brought by persons who live in and around Hoosick Falls, New York.
 These lawsuits assert claims for medical monitoring, property damage and personal injury based on alleged PFOA releases from manufacturing facilities owned and operated by co-defendants in Hoosick Falls.
 The lawsuits allege that EIDP and others supplied materials used at these facilities resulting in PFOA air and water contamination.
 A court approved settlement was reached between the plaintiffs and the other co-defendants regarding the Baker Class Action case.
 In September 2022, the class certification of the Baker Class Action was granted, with the court certifying three separate classes consisting of a private well property damage class, a medical monitoring class and a nuisance class.
 EIDP will challenge the certification, and continue to defend itself on the merits of the case, while seeking an out of court resolution.
-With the settlement of approximately 30 of the personal injury lawsuits, an accrual was established for this matter as of December 31, 2023.